CoderJayUK/neovim-config/README.md

 * Vimwiki is awesome!
 * No NerdTree, or nvim-tree.
 I find fuzzy finding with Telescope much faster.
 * No third-party plugin/package manager.
 Neovim can do this already.
-* Vim-EasyComplete because no dependencies.
-And, it's nice.